Recent video clips and radio conversations surfaced together in one running feed.

 “He bridges media fluency and AI clarity in a way that builds trust fast.”Executive Director, Nonprofit Network

-“We left with a roadmap, governance model, and a clear capability plan.”Chief People Officer, Education Org
+“We left with a roadmap, governance model, and a clear capability plan.”Chief People Officer, Education Organization

 “Direct, ethical, and sharp.
 Exactly the voice we needed for executive alignment.”CEO, Mid-Market Tech Firm